-The 400 uses a simple user interface to accomplish a variety of functions.
-The four buttons beneath the display
+The 401 uses a simple user interface to accomplish a variety of functions.
+The four buttons beneath the display are used to change the menu, sort through Items, and adjust each setting as required.

-Menu Button
+Menu Button -

 The menus display in the Menu Field at the top left side of the LCD.
 Four menus are available: View, Adjust, Monitor and Toolbox (identified by the wrench symbol).